chadrem/workers/README.md

 ## Advanced Usage

-The Worker class is designed to be customized.
+The Worker class is designed to be customized through inheritence and its event system:

     # Create a custom worker class that handles custom commands.
     class CustomWorker < Workers::Worker